SheafificationOfG/Fibsonicci/README.md

 By default, the output will be in scientific notation (with an option to fully expand).
 However, since Fibonacci numbers are encoded in a dyadic base, the expansion in decimal is achieved with a very lazily-implemented $`O(n^2)`$ double-dabble, so can be very slow if the result has a large number of digits.
-If you really want to verify the correcntess of the output, then run
+If you really want to verify the correctness of the output, then run

 ```bash
 make clean-bin # or just ensure that ./bin/one_$(algo) doesn't exist